Ninggirsu/RUN-GNN/README.md

 ## For inductive reasoning

-We can use the following commands to train the model and evaluate the link prediction performance of RRE-GNN on the WN18RR_v1 dataset under the inductive setting.
+We can use the following commands to train the model and evaluate the link prediction performance of RUN-GNN on the WN18RR_v1 dataset under the inductive setting.
 ```
     cd inductive
     python -W ignore train.py --data_path=data/WN18RR_v1